 Ragnar Kjartansson (b.
 1976) is an Icelandic artist whose work in video installations, performances, drawings, and paintings play on the history of film, music, visual culture, and literature.
 His pieces are connected through humor and pathos, with each deeply influenced by the comedy and tragedy of classical theater.
 Kjartansson’s use of duration and repetition to harness collective emotion is a hallmark of his practice.

-Scenes from Western Culture is accompanied by a daily presentation of videos by Cory Arcangel, Chip Lord, Tony Oursler, Pipilotti Rist, Jacolby Satterwhite, and C. Spencer Yeh in MFA’s Screening Room.
+Scenes from Western Culture is accompanied by a daily presentation of single-channel videos by Cory Arcangel, Charles Atlas/Bill Irwin, Skip Blumberg, Harry Dodge/Stanya Kahn, Joan Jonas, Chip Lord, Mary Lucier, Tony Oursler, Pipilotti Rist, Jacolby Satterwhite, and C. Spencer Yeh.

 Opening Reception | Saturday, June 2 | 5 – 8 pm